yonimar87/Charity-Tasker/README.md

 ## Currently waiting on Deployment:

-This should be completed using Heroku for the front end, and Netify for the back-end.
+This should be completed using Heroku for the front end, and Netlify for the back-end.

 ## Author